Big Bend National Park

 Thursday, February 4

-After breakfast, we meet up with our local guide to get all the scoop as we drive the Ross Maxwell Scenic Drive.
-She has suggested her favorite and most interesting stops for us ...
+After breakfast, we head out to do the Ross Maxwell Scenic Drive.
+We'll take you to our favorite spots ...
 Tuff Canyon, Mule Ear Viewpoint and Sotol Vista.

 The thirty-mile Ross Maxwell Scenic Drive leads to the Castolon Historic District and Santa Elena Canyon.
 Along the way the road showcases some of the historic and geologic features this region is famous for.